 February 4, 2015: Zhao lab receives a grant from Lymedisease.org to develop a better test for Lyme diseases.

 January 28, 2015: IC 3D technology was highlighted in Lab on a Chip: Research highlights: microfluidic analysis of antimicrobial susceptibility.

 January 9, 2015: Congratulations to undergraduate researchers, Louai, Eilbret, Abraham and Thi, in winning UROP Research Grant for 2015.

-January 1, 2015: Welcome to Dr. Xuning Emily Guo (lab manager), Claire Chen (graduate student), Neto Sosa (rotating graduate student), and Stella Doering (undergraduate researcher) in joining Zhao lab.
+January 1, 2015: Welcome to Dr. Xuning Emily Guo (lab manager), Claire Chen (graduate student), Neto Sosa (graduate student), and Stella Doering (undergraduate researcher) in joining Zhao lab.

 December 16, 2014: The Integrated Comprehensive Droplet Digital Detection (IC 3D) technology featured again at UCI news.

 December 10, 2014: Zhao lab receives a grant from the UCI Chao Family Comprehensive Cancer Center to perform a clinical trial to evaluate our new CTC test in monitoring colon cancer.

 November 13, 2014: Zhao lab Launches Velox Biosystems, startup aiming to transform rapid and sensitive diagnostics.